opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 When you add the "split series" configuration, OpenSearch Dashboards notify you that the date histogram needs to be the last visualization.
 You can rearrange the bucket aggregations by dragging and dropping them on the "=" icon.

-With all that configuration done, we hit the Update button to inspect the graph.
+With all that configuration done, we select the **Update** button to inspect the graph.

 ![CPU Time by Container and Pod](/assets/media/blog-images/2024-05-07-opentelemetry-metrics-visualization/line_chart.png){:class="img-centered"}

 We get a line of the CPU time used by time interval for each container.
 The labels consist of the pod name first and the container name second.
-We can control this ordering by the ordering of our aggregations.
+We can control this ordering by changing the order of our aggregations.
-Similar to TSVB, we have a problem to distinguish long labels in the legend.
+Similarly to TSVB, we have a problem distinguishing long labels in the legend.
 This is no better, if we bring the legend to the bottom with the panel options.

-If we mouse-over a data point, we get additional information.
+If we hover over a data point, we get additional information.

 ![Line Chart Point Info](/assets/media/blog-images/2024-05-07-opentelemetry-metrics-visualization/line_data-point_info.png){:class="img-centered"}

 We can see the timestamp and CPU time used.
-The labels for pod and container names are presented, but hard to recognize.
+The labels for pod and container names are presented but are hard to recognize.
 This is caused by the double aggregation.
 If we used just pod names, this would be much better.
 An alternative approach would be to use "split series" for container names and "split chart" for pod names.

-Clicking on a data point brings up a filter creation dialog.
+Selecting a data point brings up a filter creation dialog.

 ![Line Chart Point Filter](/assets/media/blog-images/2024-05-07-opentelemetry-metrics-visualization/line_data-point_filters.png){:class="img-centered"}